 - You must meet the eligibility criteria.
 No exceptions will be made. - You must complete the Business Support Request form.
 This step is necessary prior to formal application.
-This is to assess your readiness and eligibility for funding. - A business that had availed of a Priming Grant will be ineligible to apply for a Business Expansion grant until 12 months after approval/drawdown date of Priming Grant whichever is the later except in cases of exceptional merit and where less than the maximum Priming Grant was drawn down, and subject to the provisions in respect of 'De Minimus state aid'.
+This is to assess your readiness.
+It helps us gather information in advance of scheduling a meeting with a business advisor. - A business that had availed of a Priming Grant will be ineligible to apply for a Business Expansion grant until 12 months after approval/drawdown date of Priming Grant whichever is the later except in cases of exceptional merit and where less than the maximum Priming Grant was drawn down, and subject to the provisions in respect of 'De Minimus state aid'.